 Compassionate, Hard-Working Divorce Attorneys in GA

-Divorce is one of the most difficult interpersonal situations a person can face.
+Divorce is one of the most difficult interpersonal conflicts a person can face.
 When it becomes clear that a marriage must end, there are several steps that need to be taken in order to bring the relationship to a close.
 This must be done with great care in order to protect your interests and your family.
-From deciding how to fairly distribute property, assets, and debts, to settling disputes regarding child custody, child support, and alimony, divorce can sometimes be a whirlwind of emotions and confusion.
+From deciding how to fairly distribute property, assets, and debts, to settling disputes regarding child custody, child support, and alimony, divorce is often a whirlwind of emotions and confusion.

 At Oxendine & Sauls, LLC, we work hard to help our clients find the most effective solutions that are right for their situation.
 When you need someone to help you weather the storm, our team can be your pillar of strength during challenging times.

-Whether you are facing divorce in or around Atlanta, we're here for you.
-Schedule an appointment today at one of our two locations in Sandy Springs and Suwanee.
+If you are facing divorce in or around Atlanta, we're here for you.
+Schedule an appointment today at our Suwanee office.
 We can help you understand how to file for divorce, where to file, and what happens in the Georgia divorce process.

 In the state of Georgia, there are twelve “at-fault” grounds for divorce that hold one party responsible for the demise of the marriage.
 These include the following:

 - Cruel treatment

 - Habitual drug addiction